LuxuSam/PhysicalButton/README.md

  After an initial save you can still set the button name, debounce time and activity.
  You are not able to switch from action to GCODE or from GCODE to action anymore for that button

+## ⚠️ Use at own your risk ⚠️
+  I am not accountable for any damages to your printer/raspberry pi when using this plugin (e.g. wrong wiring of buttons, gcode commands that you send with the buttons to your printer, ...).
+When using the plugin corresponding to my instructions, nothing should happen.